 Deputies to Tax Assessor-Collector

-Description of Office: Tax Assessor-Collector
+Duties of Office:

 The major tax duty of the assessor-collector, is the assessment (calculation) of taxes on each property in the county and collection of that tax, but the tax assessor-collector does not appraise property.
 That function is performed by the Appraisal District, which is not a part of county government.
 As an agent of the Texas Department of Transportation, the assessor-collector also is responsible for the registration and licensing of motor vehicles owned by residents of the county.